 Gstaad Movements by Joan Fontarnau

-Massage, Yoga, Private ski instruction, Retreats.
+Massage, Ski, Yoga, Hikes, Retreats.

 With over 25 years of experience in healing, bodywork, and sports instruction, I bring a wealth of knowledge and a calm, conscious presence to my massage sessions, yoga lessons, retreats, and ski guiding days.